ShaunCurtis/Blazr.VSA/Documents/Monads.md

 Bool { HasValue = False, Value = 0 }
 ```

-*Functors* provide two very powerful attributes:
+*Functors* provide two very powerful abstractions:

 1. **Chaining** of functions.
+The ouput of one method is passed as the argument to the next method.
-2. **Railway Orientated Programming** where subsequent steps are only executed if the `Bool<T>` has a valid value.
+2. **Railway Orientated Programming** where subsequent steps are only executed if `Bool<T>` has a valid value.
 Once *Tripped*, all subsequent steps short circuit.

-We can see both of thesein action in the above console app.
+We can see both in the above console app.

 ## Outputting